How do I prepare?

 To best accomodate the various schedules in testing participants lives, the VE team meets on different days of the week.

-On the ODD MONTHS testing sessions will be held on the second Saturday of the Month at 11:00AM, once again at the Ingham County Sheriff's Dept. in Mason.
+On the ODD MONTHS testing sessions will be held on the second Saturday of the Month at 11:00AM, at Lansing Fire Station #44 unless otherwise noted.

-On the EVEN MONTHS testing sessions will be held on the first Thursday of the month at 7:00PM, once again at the Ingham County Sheriff's Dept. in Mason.
+On the EVEN MONTHS testing sessions will be held on the first Thursday of the month at 7:00PM, at Lansing Fire Station #44 unless otherwise noted.

 Thursdays at 7:00 PM: